About Port Reading, New Jersey — In Depth

 Economy & Demographics

 Port Reading's economy is primarily driven by its proximity to the Port of New York and New Jersey.
 The community is home to several logistics and distribution companies that take advantage of the port's facilities and transportation networks.
 Port Reading has a thriving commercial district along its main thoroughfare, Port Reading Avenue.
-Residents can find a variety of local businesses, including retail shops, restaurants, and service providers, in this area.
+Residents can find a variety of local businesses, including retail shops, restaurants, and service providers, in Port Reading.
 The Woodbridge Township Economic Development Office can provide more information about the economy of Port Reading.

 Elections & Voter Records